-Our successful egg donation program recruits egg donors from the Western Pennsylvania and Pittsburgh areas.
+Our successful egg donation program recruits egg donors, between the ages of 21 and 28, from the Western Pennsylvania and Pittsburgh areas.
 If you would like to become an egg donor, you will need to be able to commit to the following:

 - Self-injection of medication